IIIF/api/source/api/image/3.0/index.md

 | `webp`    | image/webp |
 {: .api-table}

-A format value that is unsupported _SHOULD_ result in a 400 status code.
+A format value that is unsupported _SHOULD_ result in a 400 (Bad Request) status code.

 Examples: